Giverny Gardens, Eure visitors guide

 Giverny is situated in the Normandy countryside about half-way between Paris and Rouen.
 It is best known as being the place where the renowned impressionist painter Monet lived for 43 years until his death in 1926.

 During those years Monet forever immortalised the gardens in some of the most famous of his paintings, and the 'Monet gardens at Giverny' are now one of the most popular and most visited attractions in France.

 The gardens at Giverny are carefully preserved much as they were 100 years ago and it is impossible to visit without the gardens evoking the memory of the famous paintings.

 Because of this, the gardens attract both garden enthusiasts and also enthusiasts of the impressionist art movement.
 For enthusiasts of Monet a visit to the gardens at Giverny is as much a pilgrimage as a 'garden visit', giving an insight into the life and surroundings of Monet himself.

-Of course, first time visitors all want to see the waterlily pond and the bridge across the water, and the water gardens are still the highlight of a visit, but the rest of the gardens are also very lovely and of course meticulously maintained.
+Of course, first time visitors all want to see the waterlily pond and the bridge across the water, and the water gardens are still, for many, the highlight of a visit, but the rest of the gardens are also very lovely and of course meticulously maintained.
 Not surprising, since the gardens have more than 500 000 visitors a year paying around 10 euros each: I imagine 5 million euros a year pays for a lot of garden maintenance!